 Who is she?
-The recipient of the 2015 World’s Best Female Chef award (among numerous other awards and accolades) and chef-patron of the two Michelin-starred restaurant in The Connaught hotel, Darroze comes from three generations of chefs.
-Training with Alain Ducasse cemented her fine-dining credentials, while Pixar picked her as the inspiration for Collette in Pixar’s Ratatouille and now exists in Barbie doll-form.
+The recipient of the 2015 World’s Best Female Chef award (among numerous other awards and accolades) and chef-patron of the recently-refurbished two Michelin-starred restaurant at The Connaught hotel.
+Darroze comes from three generations of chefs, but training with Alain Ducasse cemented her fine-dining credentials.
+She was also the inspiration for Collette in Pixar’s Ratatouille and now exists in Barbie doll-form.
 For more on her 30-year career, read SquareMeal’s full interview with Hélène Darroze.

 What should I order?
 Scallop with tandoori, carrot, citrus and coriander is a signature dish – as is a glass of Darroze Armagnac.

 Where can I find her?
 Hélène Darroze at The Connaught, Carlos Place, Mayfair

 Pure Art of Champagne